Gay Singapore Guide: The Essential Guide To Gay Travel In Singapore 2019

-From a legal standpoint, it is easy to write off Gay Singapore as another homophobic Asian country – after all same-sex activity is technically illegal here, just like India, the Maldives, Brunei, Burma, Malaysia and parts of Indonesia.
+From a legal standpoint, it is easy to write off Gay Singapore as another homophobic Asian country – after all same-sex activity is technically a criminal offense here, just like in the Maldives, Brunei, Burma, Malaysia and parts of Indonesia.

 In many ways, Gay Singapore reflects the traditional Asian approach to LGBT citizens where the family is the basic building block of society, and if you ‘choose’ to be gay it is best kept discrete and from your family.